IllinoisReliableAutonomyGroup/FalconGym/README.md

     - Use this trajectory txt file for evaluating yourcontroller using [8]

 7.  `ece484-vision-closed-loop.py`
-    - This script uses gate detection algorithmn from `ece484-gate-detection.py` and vision controller from `ece484-vision-controller.py`.
+    - This script uses gate detection algorithm from `ece484-gate-detection.py` and vision controller from `ece484-vision-controller.py`.
 Complete both the scripts before running this
     -No edits are required in this script.
     - Run `ece484-state-controller.py` in closed loop.
     - Output an image folder, a trajectory txt file and a mp4 video